Fendrium/react_twitch_clone_client/README.md

 # React Twitch Clone

-This project is a Twitch clone built in React during the Modern React course by Stephen Grider (WIP)
+This project is a Twitch clone built with React, Redux and Redux Form